Algoma University: Shingwauk Hall and adjacent wings (East, West and North-West)

 Shingwauk Hall is currently used to house various classrooms, as well as administrative and faculty offices.
 It is connected on the first, second and third levels by links to the newer East, West and North-West wings that house further classrooms, research space and offices.

+In 2025 the East Wing of the university was decommissioned and demolished in preparation for the construction of the new Makwa Waakaa'igan building.

 Convergence Centre

 In 2009 Algoma received more than $16 million to build a biosciences and technology convergence centre.
 Ground was broken for the new building in September 2009.
 Along with state-of-the-art classroom and laboratory space for students and professors, the building is home to various research institutes, including the Health Informatics Research Institute, the Invasive Species Research Institute, the Sault Ste.
 Marie Innovation Centre and Algoma Games for Health.
 The building opened its doors to students in September 2011 and was officially named the Convergence Centre in a ceremony including David Johnston, Governor General of Canada, in August 2012.